Learning Non-linear Wavelet Transformation via Normalizing Flow: Learnable wavelet transformation

-The invertibility of the transformation can be guaranteed by either the orthogonal or bi-orthogonal conditions on the transformation matrix~\cite{van2011discrete}.
-However, one can also derive the invertibility through the lifting method used to implement fast wavelet transformation~\cite{sweldens1998lifting}.
-The lifting method expresses the linear transformation (\eg LeGall wavelet, \citet{le1988sub}) in the following form
+\textbf{Generalized lifting scheme}: The invertibility of wavelets is guaranteed by the orthogonal or bi-orthogonal condition on the transformation matrix $\textbf{W}$ of Eq.~(\ref{eq:1Dwavelet})~\cite{van2011discrete}.
+One can also derive the invertibility through a fast implementation of wavelets: the lifting scheme~\cite{sweldens1998lifting}.
+The lifting resembles coupling layers of flows.
+For example, the lifting scheme expresses the Haar wavelet transformation~\cite{harr1910theorie} in the following form

-The definition of $d$, $s$, $e$, and $o$ is a way of partitioning vector $y$ and $x$. \ie $y = [s_0, d_0, s_1, d_1, \dots ]$ and $x = [o_0, e_0, o_1, e_1, \dots]$.
-Eq.~(\ref{eq:lifting}) can be written as two layers of NICE, as in Eq.~(\ref{eq:vanillaNICE}), which is an invertible bijective mapping.
-A detailed deduction can be found in Appx.~\ref{app:init}.